6mm BR: 6mm BR Norma

-However the chamber of the Norma version provided a longer throat making allowances for the seating of very low drag (VLD) bullets.
+However, the chamber of the Norma version provided a longer throat making allowances for the seating of very low drag (VLD) bullets.
 It was designed from the beginning to optimize accuracy, barrel life, and case capacity in a 6 mm cartridge for 300–950 m target shooting.
-As such it couples a sensible case volume (2.45 ml) to bore area (29.52 mm2/0.2952 cm2) ratio with ample space for loading relatively long slender projectiles that can provide good aerodynamic efficiency and external ballistic performance for the projectile diameter.
+As such it couples a sensible case volume (2.47 ml) to bore area (29.52 mm2/0.2952 cm2) ratio with ample space for loading relatively long slender projectiles that can provide good aerodynamic efficiency and external ballistic performance for the projectile diameter.

 This is the most common variation of the cartridge used today.

-The 6mm Norma BR has become a popular chambering in match rifles used in 300 m ISSF and CISM and other 300 metres rifle disciplines.
+The 6mm BR Norma has become a popular chambering in match rifles used in 300 m ISSF and CISM and other 300 metres rifle disciplines.

-Design
+C.I.P listed and ruled variants

+In 2025 the official C.I.P.
+(Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings contained four 6mm BR chambering variants.